 In case you need to expand your paint collection, head over to Wayland Games, which stock a huge selection of paints at competitive prices.

 1. The model was primed with Uniform Grey Color Primer from The Army Painter.
-You could also use Mechanicus Standard Grey spray paint from Games Workshop, or any other grey primer.
+You could use any grey primer, or Macragge Blue spray paint from Games Workshop.
 Stock black primer would work as well, though you might need more coats of blue later.
 Once the primer was dry, several thin coats of old Mordian Blue [Macragge Blue is pretty close] were applied with an airbrush, but a regular brush works as well.

 2. The texture of the base was painted with Mechanicus Standard Grey, then heavily drybrushed with Longbeard Gey.